Clane: Demographics

-Clane is something of a commuter town for Dublin, which lies 32 km to the east.
+Clane is a commuter town for Dublin, which lies 32 km to the east.

-As of the 2016 census, Clane had a population of 7,280 people, an increase from 6,702 in the 2011 census.
+As of the 2022 census, Clane had a population of 8,152 people, an increase from 7,280 in the 2016 census.
 According to the 2011 census, 2,565 people then spoke Irish in Clane (with 880 people speaking it daily).
 984 people speak a language other than English or Irish, with Polish the most common foreign language (with 336 speakers).

 Transport

 A commuter railway station in Sallins, approximately 6 km from Clane, has a service to Dublin.
-The town is also served by Bus Éireann, which operates regular bus service between Edenderry and Dublin.
-A rapid town link service, provided by private operator JJ Kavanagh and Sons operates hourly between Clane, Sallins and Naas, while a route to Maynooth University served by the same company operates on weekdays.
+The town is also served by Go-Ahead Ireland, which operates regular bus service between Edenderry and Dublin with the routes 120/a/b/c/d/e/f/x.
+A rapid town link service, provided by private operator JJ Kavanagh and Sons operates hourly between Clane, Sallins and Naas, and the route 139 served by the same company, operates regularly between Naas and the Institute of Technology, Blanchardstown.

 Sport

 There are 10 golf courses within 16 km of the town, including the K Club, where the 1995 European Open was held, and which hosted the 2006 Ryder Cup.

-Clane Rugby Club has 2 senior sides and a youth program, with pitches situated on the Ballinagappa Road.
+Clane Rugby Club has two senior sides and a youth program, with pitches situated on the Ballinagappa Road.

 Clane GAA is located on the Prosperous Road, and is one of the most successful senior clubs in Kildare.
 The club last won the Kildare Senior Football Championship in 1997.
 Clane United is the local soccer club.

 Education

 Primary schools (national schools) serving the area include Hewetsons N.S. (located near Millicent), Scoil Bhríde G.N.S. (on the Prosperous Road), and Scoil Phádraig B.N.S. (also on the Prosperous Road).

 Secondary schools serving the area include Scoil Mhuire Community School and Clongowes Wood College.

-According to the 2011 census, 53% of residents of Clane have completed second level education and 38.4% had gone on to third level.
+According to the 2011 census, 53% of residents of Clane have completed second-level education and 38.4% had gone on to third level.

 Religion

 Saint Patrick's & Saint Brigid's Church is the Catholic place of worship, part of the Catholic parish of Clane and Rathcoffey.
 It first opened in 1884, and was renovated after a fire in 2008, which left the church unsafe.
 The local Church of Ireland church is Church of St Michael and All Angels, Millicent (C of I parish of Clane and Donadea), a 19th-century building noted for its architecture and interior.
+Mainham Cemetery is to the north, a medieval site with Knights Hospitaller fortified church and a Gaelic Irish mound.